Sicilian Vampire

 Sicilian Vampire is a 2015 Canadian horror drama film written, directed by and starring Frank D'Angelo.
-It also stars James Caan, Daryl Hannah, Paul Sorvino, and Robert Loggia.
+It also stars James Caan, Daryl Hannah, Paul Sorvino, and Robert Loggia in his final film role before his death.
 The film revolves around Santino "Sonny" Trafficante, a reputed mobster, who is bitten by a bat and turned into a vampire while at his hunting lodge.
 With his new abilities, Trafficante feels the need to right the wrongs in his life, while simultaneously trying to protect his loved ones.

 Plot

 Mobster "Sonny" Trafficante becomes a vampire after being bitten by a bat.
 He becomes imbued with supernatural powers, including the ability to speak to the dead.